DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 - **Contributing**:
   - Contributions are highly welcome!
 Fork the repository, make your changes, and submit a pull request.
-  - Ensure your code adheres to the project's coding standards and includes appropriate documentation.
+  - Ensure your code adheres to the good coding standards and includes appropriate documentation.

 ## **Contact**

-For any questions or further assistance, please contact the me at  [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com).
+For any questions or further assistance, please contact me at  [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com).